maxlutzfl/starter/README.md

 - [Structure](#structure)

 ### Lazy Load Images
-All images below the fold should be loaded as they appear into the viewport.
+All images below-the-fold should be loaded as they appear into the viewport.
 Must use a placeholder image in the `src` and the `class="image-defer"`.

 ```
 <img src="placeholder.jpg" data-src="actual/image/path.jpg" class="image-defer>